Man pleads guilty in conspiracy to kidnap Michigan governor

 He said he also offered to paint his boat black for another night of surveillance.

 Last fall, defense attorney Mark Satawa said Garbin had no intention to carry out a kidnapping, no matter what he might have said in recorded or online conversations.
-But outside court Wednesday, he said Garbin believed a guilty plea was the “right thing to do.”
+A “big talk” defense emerged as a strategy.

-“This is about our client saying, ‘Look, I need to own up to what I did.
-It was wrong.
-I’m accepting responsibility.
-I’m sorry for having done it,’” Satawa told reporters.
+“Saying things like, ‘I hate the governor, the governor is tyrannical’ … is not illegal, even if you’re holding a gun and running around the woods when you do it,” Satawa said in October.

 The other defendants are Adam Fox, Barry Croft Jr., Kaleb Franks, Daniel Harris and Brandon Caserta.
 A trial has been scheduled for March 23.